Mathematics

 Times Tables Rock Stars (Years 2 – 6)

 The children are encouraged to use this at home in order to develop their quick recall of multiplication facts.
-Each week success stories are celebrated on our ‘TTRS Hall of Fame’ display in the hall and within our Friday Celebration Assembly.
-At least once every term we hold ‘Battle of the Bands’ competitions where classes or house teams challenge each other.
-We are also able to challenge other schools within a 30-mile radius.
+Each week success stories are celebrated in our Friday Celebration Assembly.
+We are also able to challenge other schools within the Trust and a 30-mile radius.
+This supports the children in their preparation for the MTC in Year 4 and End of Key Stage SATs.

 Year 2 have access to TTRS from Term 2, with an emphasis on using this from Term 3 once they have covered both multiplying and dividing.